thecaligula/magicsprite/README.md

 A sprite-to-fusebead conversion tool that transforms pixel art into bead patterns and shows how the sprite would actually look using real bead colours.
 Features color adjustment tools, inventory tracking, and batch processing capabilities to streamline the bead sprite creation workflow.
 Includes post generation editing.

+Currently only supports Arktal codes for accurate colours.

 ## ✨ Features

 ### 🔄 Smart Image Processing